-Caleb Stevens leads E3/Land’s monitoring and evaluation portfolio, which includes six ongoing impact evaluations.
+Caleb Stevens leads E3/LU’s monitoring and evaluation portfolio, which includes six ongoing impact evaluations.
 In addition, he leads work on the intersection between tenure and democracy and governance, including compulsory displacement and resettlement and post-conflict/fragile states.
 His other focal areas include law and policy reform, tenure and global climate change, private sector engagement, and food security.

 Mr. Stevens is a licensed attorney.
 He holds a master’s degree from the Graduate Institute of International and Development Studies in Geneva, Switzerland and a law degree from the University of Illinois.

 Mr. Stevens’s focus is Latin America and Sub-Saharan Africa, with field experience in Mexico, Colombia, Brazil, Liberia, Rwanda, and Cote d’Ivoire.

 Prior to joining USAID Mr. Stevens worked on community forestry and climate change mitigation, private sector engagement, and other property rights issues with the World Resources Institute.
 Previously, he also served as Legal Advisor to the Liberian Land Commission, where he facilitated the development of Liberia’s national land policy.